The Tangerine Pledge to Our Clients

-You plan to take out a loan to make your RSP contribution.
-The bank offers a discounted rate for an RSP loan that is bundled together with investment products offered by the bank and/or its affiliates.
+You plan to take out a loan.
+The bank offers a discounted interest rate for a loan that is bundled together with savings products offered by the bank and/or its affiliates.
 The total price for the package is less than if you obtained the loan separately from the bank’s (or bank affiliate’s) investment products.
 Alternatively, the bank offers other loan types at different rates.
 Bundling products in this way is permitted because you have the choice of buying the items individually or in a package.

 Managing Credit Risk

 Tangerine has an obligation to manage credit risk prudently; our customers benefit when we exercise this obligation faithfully.
 For the purpose of managing credit risk, Tangerine may place certain requirements on borrowers, as a condition of extending credit.
 For example, Tangerine may require a borrower to obtain a product or service, such as a transaction or operating account, or refrain from taking on additional debt, as a condition of granting a loan.

 In addition, Tangerine may require security from the borrower for the loan and the security must meet Tangerine's approval.